Interview Guide Apr 19

 - If you want to create the world's most popular mobile messaging app, you must predict how much network bandwidth will be consumed in a year.
 What steps would you take to accomplish this?

 - How would you react if you were an interviewer and a candidate offered a measure that you were unaware of?

-Following the interviews, all of the interviewers will have an extensive meeting to examine all of your strengths and limitations before deciding whether or not to hire you.
-If you are recommended by the majority of the interviewers, you will be called by the recruiter within 2 to 3 days to discuss your package.
+Following the interviews, all of the interviewers will have an extensive meeting to examine all of their strengths and limitations before deciding whether or not to hire you.
+If you are recommended by the majority of the interviewers, you would be contacted by the recruiter within 2 to 3 days to discuss your role, joining, salary and other relevant details.
 Good Luck!

 What is the role of a Product Manager at Pinterest?

 The Product Manager is responsible for defining and executing the strategy for a specific product or set of products at Pinterest.
 They work closely with cross-functional teams to ensure that the product meets the needs of users and achieves business goals.